Licensed Clinical Social Worker

 Modern Groups provide progressive emotional connection and communication in a forum that cannot be matched.
 People report, “I am able to talk about what’s really going on with me in our group.
 I feel stronger and more open.
 After feeling stuck for a long time, I have made real changes in my life.”

-3 month initial commitment to group with scheduling conflicts provided in advance.
+3 month initial commitment to group.

 Tracy Bryce Farmer, LCSW, PC has not published any articles.